mjmiller41/sushi-near-me/_places/umai-boston-ma.md

   name: "Umai"
   type: Restaurant
   links: https://umaibostontogo.com/
 description: "Udon, sushi and a variety of other Japanese eats are served in casual, modern quarters with a bar.
-Looking for sushi in Boston, Massachusetts?
-Check out Umai..."
+Umai serves delicious sushi in Boston, Massachusetts.
+Try fresh Japanese dishes for a great dining experience.
+Available for takeout, delivery, lunch, and dinner."
 place_id: ChIJ8x1_7Q5644kRhu20JIaczqs
 photos:
   - name: >-